 Undergraduate Research at University of Florida

 Undergraduate research is an important part of the educational experience within the UF Astronomy Department.
 UF students carry out research in a wide range of fields under the supervision of UF faculty members.
 In recent years, students have analyzed data from the Hubble Space Telescope, discovered exoplanets using ground based surveys, performed theoretical calculations with world-leading supercomputers, and much more.
 Participating in research is an important opportunity offered to UF students that enriches their education beyond the classroom and generates skillsets that aid students in finding successful careers beyond UF.
+Students are highly recommended to submit their work as a Senior Thesis.

 Summer Research Opportunities at University of Florida